alan-zhao9655/csc413_project/README.md

 ### Running the Experiments

-First of all, you'll have to download the [2014 Train/Val annotations](http://images.cocodataset.org/annotations/annotations_trainval2014.zip).
+First of all, you'll have to download the [2014 Train images](http://images.cocodataset.org/zips/train2014.zip).

 #### Base CNN (Inspired by the First Paper)
 - **On GPU (teach.cs):** `srun -p csc413 --gres gpu python3 cnn.py`